Lucian: Satirical dialogues

-Lucian frequently made fun of philosophers and no school was spared from his mockery.
-In the dialogue Philosophies for Sale, Lucian creates an imaginary slave market in which Zeus puts famous philosophers up for sale, including Pythagoras, Diogenes, Heraclitus, Socrates, Chrysippus, and Pyrrho, each of whom attempts to persuade the customers to buy his philosophy.
+Lucian frequently made fun of philosophers, sparing no school from his mockery.
+In the dialogue Philosophies for Sale, Lucian creates an imaginary slave-market in which Zeus puts famous philosophers up for sale, including Pythagoras, Diogenes, Heraclitus, Socrates, Chrysippus, and Pyrrho, each of whom attempts to persuade the customers to buy his philosophy.
 In The Banquet, or Lapiths, Lucian points out the hypocrisies of representatives from all the major philosophical schools.
 In The Fisherman, or the Dead Come to Life, Lucian defends his other dialogues by comparing the venerable philosophers of ancient times with their unworthy contemporary followers.
-Lucian was often particularly critical of people who pretended to be philosophers when they really were not and his dialogue The Runaways portrays an imposter Cynic as the antithesis of true philosophy.
-His Symposium is a parody of Plato's Symposium in which, instead of discussing the nature of love, the philosophers get drunk, tell smutty tales, argue relentlessly over whose school is the best, and eventually break out into a full-scale brawl.
+Lucian was often particularly critical of people who pretended to be philosophers when they really were not, and his dialogue The Runaways portrays an imposter Cynic as the antithesis of true philosophy.
+In his Symposium, a parody of Plato's Symposium, instead of discussing the nature of love, philosophers get drunk, tell smutty tales, argue relentlessly over whose school is the best, and eventually break out into a full-scale brawl.
 In Icaromenippus, the Cynic philosopher Menippus fashions a set of wings for himself in imitation of the mythical Icarus and flies to Heaven, where he receives a guided tour from Zeus himself.
-The dialogue ends with Zeus announcing his decision to destroy all philosophers, since all they do is bicker, though he agrees to grant them a temporary reprieve until spring.
+Zeus announces his decision to destroy all philosophers, since all they do is bicker, though he agrees to grant them a temporary reprieve until spring.
 Nektyomanteia is a dialogue written in parallel to Icaromenippus in which, rather than flying to Heaven, Menippus descends to the underworld to consult the prophet Tiresias.

 Lucian wrote numerous dialogues making fun of traditional Greek stories about the gods.
-His Dialogues of the Gods (Θεῶν Διάλογοι) consists of numerous short vignettes parodying a variety of the scenes from Greek mythology.
+His Dialogues of the Gods (Θεῶν Διάλογοι) consists of numerous short vignettes parodying a variety of scenes from Greek mythology.
 The dialogues portray the gods as comically weak and prone to all the foibles of human emotion.
-Zeus in particular is shown to be a "feckless ruler" and a serial adulterer.
+Zeus in particular is shown as a "feckless ruler" and as a serial adulterer.
 Lucian also wrote several other works in a similar vein, including Zeus Catechized, Zeus Rants, and The Parliament of the Gods.
 Throughout all his dialogues, Lucian displays a particular fascination with Hermes, the messenger of the gods, who frequently appears as a major character in the role of an intermediary who travels between worlds.
 The Dialogues of the Courtesans is a collection of short dialogues involving various courtesans.
 This collection is unique as one of the only surviving works of Greek literature to mention female homosexuality.
-It is also unusual for mixing Lucian's characters from other dialogues with stock characters from New Comedy; over half of the men mentioned in Dialogues of the Courtesans are also mentioned in Lucian's other dialogues, but almost all of the courtesans themselves are characters borrowed from the plays of Menander and other comedic playwrights.
+It is also unusual for mixing Lucian's characters from other dialogues with stock characters from New Comedy; over half of the men mentioned in Dialogues of the Courtesans are also mentioned in Lucian's other dialogues, but almost all of the courtesans themselves are characters borrowed from the plays of Menander and of other comedic playwrights.